Have you thought of crafting a Scarecrow, out of your easy-to-grab recycling?

 TRADITION OF A SCARECROW!

-The use of Scarecrows was picked up by American colonists bringing the tradition from their countries, and German settlers were very influential in keeping up the idea of a Scarecrow alive in their new homes.
+The use of Scarecrows was picked up by American colonists bringing the tradition from their countries, and German settlers were very influential in keeping the idea of a Scarecrow alive in their new homes.

 SCARECROWS LOST THEIR CREDIBILITY!

 Even though it was thought that Scarecrows would help deter the birds from eating their crops, the birds were quite clever.
-Unless Scarecrows were moved about, giving the impression that this was a real man, funnily enough, they would simply perch on the frame of a Scarecrow.
+Unless Scarecrows were moved about, giving the impression that this was a real man, funnily enough, they would perch on the frame of a Scarecrow.
 That defeats the object, right?

 AFTER WWII